stdlib-js/jupyter-stdlib-browser-kernel/README.md

 $ git clone https://github.com/stdlib-js/jupyter-stdlib-browser-kernel.git
 ```

-To install as a Jupyter kernel, from the parent directory of the cloned repository, run
+To install as a Jupyter kernel, run

 ```bash
 $ jupyter kernelspec install ./jupyter-stdlib-browser-kernel --user
 ```

+from the parent directory of the cloned repository.

 The previous command should be run anytime changes are made to local repository files.